Rogue River (Oregon)

 Dam building and removal along the Rogue has generated controversy for more than a century; an early fish-blocking dam (Ament) was dynamited by vigilantes, mostly disgruntled salmon fishermen.
-By 2009, all but one of the main-stem dams downstream of a huge flood-control structure 157 mi from the river mouth had been removed.
+By 2010, all of the main-stem dams downstream of a huge flood-control structure 157 mi from the river mouth had been removed.
 Aside from dams, threats to salmon include high water temperatures.
 Although sometimes too warm for salmonids, the main stem Rogue is relatively clean, ranking between 85 and 97 (on a scale of 0 to 100) on the Oregon Water Quality Index (OWQI).

 Although the Rogue Valley near Medford is partly urban, the average population density of the Rogue watershed is only about 32 people per square mile (12 per km2).
 Several historic bridges cross the river near the more populated areas.
 Many public parks, hiking trails, and campgrounds are near the river, which flows largely through forests, including national forests.
 Biodiversity in many parts of the basin is high; the Klamath-Siskiyou temperate coniferous forests, which extend into the southwestern Rogue basin, are among the four most diverse of this kind in the world.